-The CGA’s mission is to represent, promote, and serve the best interests of golf in the state of Colorado, and has been throughout its history.
+The CGA’s mission is to represent, promote, and serve the best interests of golf in the state of Colorado.

-The Colorado Golf Association was re-established on January 1, 2018 when the CGA and the Colorado Women’s Golf Association, each with more than 100 years in business, came together to jointly serve the more than 60,000 Colorado golfers belonging to over 600 different clubs.
-Both associations have a long and proud history dating back to 2015.
+The Colorado Golf Association was re-established on January 1, 2018 when the CGA and the Colorado Women’s Golf Association, each over a century old, came together to jointly serve the more than 60,000 Colorado golfers belonging to over 600 different clubs.
+Both associations have a long and proud history dating back to 1915.

 The Colorado Golf Association was established in August 1915.
 It’s first official function was to take over the administration of the state’s amateur match play championship, which was begun in 1901.
 This tournament is still conducted by the Colorado Golf Association, making it the oldest golf tournament in the state of Colorado.
 In 1937 the Denver District Golf Association formed to conduct a stroke play championship.
 For the next 21 years the two organizations conducted their tournaments separately.